Bitadr/DeepFense/README.md

 ## Usage

+* Make sure to use Tensorflow as the backend for Keras
 * Determine the function desired
 * pass in the argument to specify the function
 * pass in argument to specify specific parameters (if desired)